 Tests that you may need:

-- Blood tests to check for signs of infection, anemia (low blood count), malabsorption and abnormal liver tests.
+- Blood tests: Look for signs of infection, anemia (low blood count), low vitamin levels and abnormal liver tests.

 Doctors may also use diagnostic procedures such as:

-- Colonoscopy or flexible sigmoidoscopy: Using a thin, flexible scope with a lighted camera, your doctor examines the inside of the colon and possibly the lower end of the small intestine (colonoscopy).
+- Colonoscopy or flexible sigmoidoscopy: Using a thin, flexible tube with a lighted camera, your doctor looks at the inside lining of the colon.
+They can possibly see the lower end of the small intestine as well.

-- Biopsy: Your doctor may perform this procedure during a colonoscopy, taking a small tissue sample for evaluation under a microscope.
+- Biopsy: Your doctor may perform this during a colonoscopy.
+A small tissue sample is taken and looked at under a microscope.